AI-Driven-Highspeed-Development/hyperpm_core/hyper_pm.adhd.agent.md

 - Use `update_task` to modify existing tasks.
 - Use `delete_task` to remove tasks.
 - The MCP handles all file formatting automatically.
+- **ALWAYS** after adding or updating tasks, use `reorder_tasks` tool to sort tasks within each affected column by priority (high-priority first, then medium-priority, then low-priority).

 #### B. For Querying (Summarize/Search)
 - Use `get_board_status` to get an overview of all columns and tasks.